- Specie: Desmos Chinensis

 Over the past week or so, the flowers have disappeared, so it appears the Desmos Chinensis blooms at once with the flowers lasting mere days, unlike others that bloom over an extended period as flowers emerged from different parts of the canopy.

 While the flowers are pretty incredible, the fruit of the Desmos Chinensis are just a impressive.
 They look like multiple skewers of beads that come together at one point like exploding fireworks.
-[I will update with photos in time as these trees yield their fruit.]

 The species is native to most of Southeast Asia and calls Hong Kong one of its many habitats.
 From multiple descriptions both online and from reference books, the Desmos Chinensis is actually more a climbing shrub then a real tree, which makes it pretty hard to pick out, especially among Hong Kong’s rich arboreal diversity, as noted before.